Skip to contents

 • LOCO better captures the value of features that participate in interactions

-However, since we used a random forest learner (ranger), it can not be expected to learn any meaningful relations based on one training with onle one feature.
+However, since we used a neural network learner, it cannot be expected to learn any meaningful relations based on training with only one feature.
 This hopefully showcases that LOCI is primarily “useful” as a teaching exercise, rather than a meaningful importance measure.

 WVIM with Feature Groups